 Our present school enrolment stands at approximately 500 with students from Prep to Year 6.
-Over 55 dedicated and committed Catholic Teachers, School Officers and Support Staff, together with our present Leadership Team, Mr Peter Kerrins, Principal, Kellie Jacobsen APRE and Scott Murphy APA, Mrs Natasha Galvin APRE and Mrs Caroline Butterfield PLL promote an effective, relevant and authentic transmission of Christ's message.
+Over 55 dedicated and committed Catholic Teachers, School Officers and Support Staff, together with our present Leadership Team, Mr Peter Kerrins Principal, Mr Scott Murphy APA, Mrs Natasha Galvin APRE and Mrs Caroline Butterfield PLL promote an effective, relevant and authentic transmission of Christ's message.

 The history of our school has brought with it dedicated parishioners and parent bodies who have always been actively involved in community support through fund raising and implementing new ideas.
 When Father Paul Rooney retired at the end of August 2004, he had been Parish Priest for the life of the Parish, which extended over 25 years.
 St Anthony's Parish now shares a Pastor with St Luke's Parish Capalaba.
 (Both Parishes remain separate).
 This was necessary due to restructuring of parishes as a result of falling numbers and aging within the clergy ranks.